Health & wellness resources

 - classes and programs for individuals and, caregivers

-We are very fortunate to have a Down Syndrome Center in St. Louis.
-It is located at St. Louis Children’s Hospital and has seen hundreds of patients with Down syndrome since it opened in 2005.
+The Down Syndrome Center is located at St. Louis Children’s Hospital and has seen hundreds of patients with Down syndrome since it opened in 2005.

 The Down Syndrome Center at St. Louis Children’s Hospital is a comprehensive and multidisciplinary clinic focusing on the medical and developmental needs of children with Down syndrome.
 Children are evaluated from birth to 21 years of age, including prenatally diagnosed cases.
 When your child visits the Down Syndrome Center, he/she will be evaluated by Dr. Dorothy Grange or the CPNP.
 They will focus on medical and developmental issues, and screening recommendations will be completed.